rebeccabilbro/rebeccabilbro.github.io/_posts/2018-10-14-replication-and-consistency-for-social-media.md

 ## So Many Copies

 The thing that really struck me about the f4 paper is the extreme degree of replication; across datacenters, servers, stacks, etc. The f4's buddy blocks were particularly interesting, providing erasure coding (which I don't know very much about but understand has to do with bit-level redundancy) via the Reed-Solomon encoding technique.
 That's a lot of copies, which seems rather expensive for a free application...

+## Weak but not *that* Weak Consistency

+The "Existential Consistency" paper describes the Facebook team's development of a new real-time consistency health check measure.
+In production, this metric is designed to quantify just how weak Facebook's weakly consistent system is at any given moment.

+One of the first things that caught my attention is the authors' claim that there was no other means of quantifying eventual consistency to date for a large social media application -- yet as I recall, Bailis' "Quantifying Eventual Consistency" paper did just that for LinkedIn (much later in the paper they say they were inspired by Bailis' work on probabilistically-bounded staleness).
+Their phi-consistency measure does seem unique, however, in so far as it is possible to compute it in real time and therefore using it in realtime monitoring.

+Another thing that occurred to me while reading this paper is that this is the first time we have formally encountered sharding.
+Presumably the fact that Facebook uses sharding (which doesn't come with the same fault-tolerance guarantees) is the reason for all the extra copying described in the f4 paper.
+I think it would help to have a more explicit conversation about the impact of sharding on guarantees and expectations for consistency, fault-tolerance, and availability.

+Although it is framed as a paper "quantifying the benefits of stronger consistency," it almost seems to make the inverse economic argument, that the costs of other-than-strong consistency are neglible in the case of Facebook; in their experiments (which were naturally somewhat constrained since they're working on a production database), they found that inconsistencies, mostly stale reads, only happened about 0.0004% of the time.
+By their estimations, stronger consistency models would only eliminate a very small of these anomalies (many of which the authors go on to attribute to human error).